thorpej/nabud/README.md

 * Support for the NHACP protocol version 0.1 draft.
 Compatibility with the original ("0.0") NHACP is maintained.
 More information about NHACP can be found [here](https://github.com/hanshuebner/nabu-figforth/blob/main/nabu-comms.md).
+* On Linux, Use _termios2_ to set the baud rate for serial connections, since that mechanism can support arbitrary baud rates, unlike the termios API in glibc.

 ### nabud-1.2.2
 * Fixed an error in the GET-STATUS,TRANSMIT response that caused problems